 Little do we see about epic fails or creepy situations that we encounter during our travels.

 Those stories are what make the trip worth living.
-Because they take out the best in us and allow us to connect with the people and their culture.
+Because they take out the best in us and allow us to connect with the local people and their culture.
+But also all the funny incidents while traveling make memorable stories to share with your friends and family.

 In this post, I have gathered some short funny travel stories from different travelers who were kind enough to share their travel adventures with us.